anutron/behavior/Docs/Behavior.md

 ### Arguments

 1. name - (*string*) The name of this filter.
 This is not used directly by the filter, though Behavior instances use it.
 Stored as `this.name` on the instance of the filter.
 2. filter - (*function* or *object*) Can be a single function or an object with the config options listed below.
-The function (which must be present either as the argument or as the `.setup` property on the object) expect to be invoked with an element and an instance of [Behavior.API][] passed to it.
+The function (which must be present either as the argument or as the `.setup` property on the object) expect to be invoked with an element and an instance of [BehaviorAPI][] passed to it.
 Filters in general expect this API object to be provided by a Behavior instance which also adds additional methods (see [Behavior.passMethod](#Behavior:passMethod)) for more details.

 ### Configuration